 Is HVAC a Hard Career?

-While HVAC often has you on your feet, it can still be a fulfilling career.
-As a technician you’ll need to be able to:
+While HVAC can be physically demanding, it can still be a fulfilling career.
+As a technician should be able to:

-• Work evenings, weekends and overtime around peak demand.
+• Work evenings, weekends and overtime during peak demand.

 A common misconception about learning HVAC is that it’s a blue-collar career.
-In reality, you need an extensive skill set, specialized education and continuous recertification.
+In reality, you need an extensive skill set, specialized education and ongoing certification.

-It’s a smart career if you would like to:
+It’s a great career choice if you want to:

-• Avoid a lot of student debt.
+• Avoid large amounts of student debt.

 • Work outdoors instead of in an office.

-• Have job security since HVAC positions can't be outsourced.
+• Have job security because the HVAC industry can't be outsourced.

 Is HVAC a Difficult Job?